QueuingKoala/openvpn-dynamic/netfilter/README-netfilter.md

 future unloading, and then loaded into netfilter.
 This state directory is important as the client rule file may have changed since loading.

+If a client-specific rule file is not present but one named DEFAULT:fw is, that file will be loaded as described above.

 When clients disconnect that had dynamnic rules applied, any -A or -I commands in the rule file are replaced with -D (delete) to remove the applied rules.